 A canceled check can be used as proof of payment for a tax-deductible expense.
 Your check shows the name of the company or person you paid, the date, and the amount paid.
 These are all important pieces of information you’ll need when you piece together the items to include on your tax return.

 Using canceled checks to prepare your return is fine – you (or your tax preparer) have all the information you need to enter information for your deductions or credits with a canceled check.
 However, in the event of an audit, your examiner may request itemized records for your purchase to verify all the money you spent went toward allowable expenses.
-Exceptions do apply, so use your best judgment when deciding whether your canceled check will be sufficient – or ask a tax professional if you’ll need more support to prove your entries in the event of an audit.
+An example might be a bill or receipt in a restaurant.
+Exceptions do apply, so use your best judgment when deciding whether your canceled check proof of payment will be sufficient – or ask a tax professional if you’ll need more support to prove your entries in the event of an audit.

 For example, if your canceled check shows a payment to an insurance company and you’re taking a health insurance medical deduction, you probably won’t need an itemized receipt.
 However, if you’re taking a small-business deduction for office supplies, a canceled check to an office supply store or general merchant won’t give an auditor enough detail about the items you purchased.